Skip to content

 Create New User

-If we want to create a new user then apply the third party credentials, we can use the following calls from AuthService.
+If we want to create a new user and apply the third-party credentials, we can use the following calls from AuthService.

 1